lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

 This becomes tedious to manage *very* quickly.
-However thankfully [autoprefixer](https://github.com/postcss/autoprefixer) automatically adds these in so you can focus on writing CSS.
+However thankfully [autoprefixer](https://github.com/postcss/autoprefixer) automatically adds vendor prefixes in so you can focus on writing CSS.
 It's a life changer and is well worth integrating into your workflow.

 ### Animation delay and nth-child

-I’m going to be making heavy use of the <code><a href="https://developer.mozilla.org/en-US/docs/Web/CSS/animation-delay">animation-delay</a></code> property in combination with the <code>nth-child</code> selector to animate a group of elements in a timed sequence.
+I’m going make heavy use of the <code>[animation-delay](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-delay)</code> property in combination with the <code>nth-child</code> selector to animate a group of elements in a timed sequence.
 Delaying animations allows the same animation to be applied to different elements at different starting points.
 In this way the animation will appear to flow through the group of elements like a ripple in water.

-Ideally the output CSS will look something like this:
+Our final output CSS will look vaguely like this:

 {{< highlight css >}}
 .tile:nth-child(1) {